fauust/ansible-role-mariadb/README.md

 ```

 **Warning:** you may consider setting `mariadb_can_restart` to `false` on
-production systems to prevent ansible runs to restart the MariaDB server.
+production systems to prevent ansible runs to restart the MariaDB Server.

 ### General configuration